JonathanLakavichit/Final-Project/README.md

     textAlign(LEFT,TOP);
     text(this.label, this.x+10, this.y+this.height/4);
 };

-Button.prototype.isMouseInside = function() {
+//Function To Make Sure Mouse In Button Button.prototype.isMouseInside = function() {
     return mouseX > this.x &&
            mouseX < (this.x + this.width) &&
            mouseY > this.y &&
            mouseY < (this.y + this.height);
 };
+// Click Function
 Button.prototype.handleMouseClick = function() {
     if (this.isMouseInside()) {
         this.onClick();
     }
 };

-var startBtn = new Button
+//Start Button Design and Funct.. var startBtn = new Button
     ({
     x: 120,